-AT THE end of a long parliamentary week, fifteen years after he was elected to the New South Wales parliament, eight and a half years after he resigned from the National Party, three years after his switch to federal politics, and a fortnight after Newspoll detected a dramatic drop in his local support, Rob Oakeshott is choosing his words carefully.
-We’re in his electorate office in the main street of Port Macquarie and he’s talking about a dinner in support of same-sex marriage he’d attended earlier in the week.
-Australian Marriage Equality had won a meal with a group of politicians in a charity auction at this year’s parliamentary Midwinter Ball.
+At the end of a long parliamentary week, fifteen years after he was elected to the NSW parliament, eight and a half years after he resigned from the National Party, three years after his switch to federal politics, and a fortnight after Newspoll detected a dramatic drop in his local support, Rob Oakeshott is choosing his words carefully.
+We’re in his electorate office in the main street of Port Macquarie and he’s talking about a dinner in support of same-sex marriage he attended earlier in the week.
+Australian Marriage Equality had won the chance to dine with a group of politicians in a charity auction at this year’s parliamentary Midwinter Ball.

-Same-sex marriage probably won’t change the way more than a handful of people vote in Oakeshott’s electorate, but the carbon tax is generally seen as a vote-shifter.
-And although Lyne is not a classic rural electorate – Oakeshott describes it as more like the Sydney coastal suburbs of Manly or Cronulla – polling suggests that opposition to carbon pricing is running at virtually the same level as in neighbouring New England, the rural seat held by Tony Windsor.
-According to Newspoll, opposition stood at 71 per cent in Lyne and 72 per cent in New England in late October; Australia-wide, according to an Essential poll taken at around the same time, opposition was a less daunting 53 per cent.
+Marriage equality probably won’t change more than a handful of votes in Oakeshott’s electorate, but the carbon tax is much more potent.
+Although Lyne isn’t a classic rural constituency – Oakeshott describes it as more like the Sydney coastal suburbs of Manly or Cronulla – polling suggests that opposition to carbon pricing is running at virtually the same level as it is in neighbouring New England, the rural seat held by Tony Windsor.
+According to Newspoll, opposition stood at 71 per cent in Lyne and 72 per cent in New England in late October; Australia-wide, suggested a Essential poll at around the same time, opposition was a less daunting 53 per cent.

 Newspoll’s finding were based on the first detailed survey in the two electorates since last year’s election, so they didn’t show exactly when support for the two MPs fell.
 With the carbon tax still before parliament at the time, though, the figures appeared to reflect the strong local hostility to the federal government’s most controversial legislation.